spryker/spryker-docs/docs/scos/dev/glue-api-guides/202212.0/managing-b2b-account/managing-b2b-account.md

 ---
 title: Managing B2B account
-description: Describes the endpoints used to manage a B2B account
+description: This document describes the endpoints used to manage a B2B account
 template: concept-topic-template
 ---